The Stone Harbor Crochet Tunic is a fun and versatile pattern that even a novice crocheter can tackle.

 Apparently is it Spring here in Jersey.
 You would never know with the erratic weather we are having.
 Snow…really?
 It’s April!
 Unfortunately the weather is something we can’t control, but what we wear in that weather is!
-I love long sweaters, especially a sweater that is long enough to cover my back side….yes, my rear end 🙂 I love tunic sweaters and tops.
+I love long tunic sweaters, especially one that is long enough to cover my back side….yes, my rear end 🙂 I love tunic sweaters and tops.
 A tunic is a top that is pretty basic in style and extends from the shoulders to the hips and below.

 My Stone Harbor Tunic is a longer crochet sweater that can be worn with both jeans and leggings.
 It is crocheted using very basic stitches.
 You’ll crochet this tunic sweater by creating two longer rectangles and then seaming the sides and top.
 You then add the sleeves.
 The bottom ribbing is created by using the single crochet stitch worked in the back loop.
 The body of the tunic uses the Herringbone Double Crochet stitch.

-The yarn I used for this sweater is Lion Brand Vanna’s Choice.
+The yarn I used for this tunic sweater is Lion Brand Vanna’s Choice.
 I love this yarn because it comes in so many beautiful colors.
 It is a great beginner yarn to work with as well!
 The color I used for the pattern is Sage.
 It is such a beautiful color that reminded me of Spring.

 This tunic sweater pattern can be altered to fit your personal taste.
 If you would like it shorter, simply crochet less rows.
 I love the little peep-hole effect to the pattern, but you can certainly omit that if you want.